Tuesday, June 18, 2013

 Schmitke said the camp began construction on the multipurpose facility in Sept.
 2011 and the building was complete at the end of last month.

-Schmitke said the camp wanted to raise the funds without seeking loans, so the grant allowed for construction to begin much sooner than expected.
+Schmitke said the camp wanted to raise the funds without seeking loans, so the grant allowed for construction to begin sooner than expected.

 A dedication for the new facility is to be held this month.